eclectics/ardcore/README.md

 * Clk in for clock
 * A0 choose chance of D0 trigger on clock from CCW never to CW always; D1 triggers when D0 doesn't
-* A3 chooses chance of bit flip on the 16 bit shift register from CCW never to
+* A2 chooses chance of bit flip on the 16 bit shift register from CCW never to
-* A4 scales the analog out from fully attenuated CCW to fully open CW
+* A3 scales the analog out from fully attenuated CCW to fully open CW

+## e28_rls
+A random looping sequencer in the style of the Turing Machine and its predecessors.
+The output can be quantised with user selectable scales which work the same was as e22.
+There's also range for the output, and a sequence length.

+Sequence length is interesting; it goes from 8-40 bits, in 1 bit increments.
+The sequence is implemented internally as an array rather than as a shift register.
+The sequence length always counts from the start of the array, the shifting is done by moving a window through the array.
+The upshot is that (for now at least) for a locked sequence, the minimum sequence length always refers to the same 8 positions, not those coming up in the sequence.

+* A0 User selectable scale for quantisation (details in the sketch).
+CCW is unquantised.
+* A1 Range for the output, CCW is minimal, CW is full range.
+Unlike e22, range is by number of notes, not by octave
+* A2 Chance of bit getting flipped (changing the sequence), CCW no chance -- so sequence is locked, CW is always (so sequence is locked at double length, 2nd part is the inverse of the first).
+* A3 length of shift register, from 8 bits to 40, incrementing in single bits